argshook/react-playground/readme.md

 # React playground

+My own boilerplate for starting simple React projects.

 ## How to do

-1. `npm i -g babel-cli babel webpack mocha istanbul webpack-dev-server`
+1. `npm i -g babel-cli babel webpack mocha webpack-dev-server`
 1. `npm i`

 ## How

 1. `npm start` - for dev (server at [http://localhost:8080/](localhost:8080))
-1. `npm run build` - for prod
+1. `npm run build` - for prod (will create `/dist`)

 ## test